 Tonight, her neck wouldn’t turn round to check if there was someone following her.
 Her legs were moving rather slowly too.
 The Limo wasn’t there.
 She decided to race towards the main road.

 But then she heard a sound behind her and just as she broke into a run, felt strong arms grab her.
-She started screaming.
-A chilling, haunting scream that rose above the low hum from cars on the main road.
+Anu started screaming, a chilling, haunting scream that rose above the low hum from cars on the main road.

 “Please, let me go.”
 The nightmare she had last night was about to become her reality.
-She had lost her baby after falling in a ditch.
+She’d lost her baby after falling in a ditch.

 “Wait.
 Calm down.
 It’s me.”